loopwerk/loopwerk.io/content/projects/Moon.md

 order: 3
 ---

-A Swift library for server-side syntax highlighting using Prism.js, via JavaScriptCore.
+A (Linux compatible) Swift library for server-side syntax highlighting using Prism.js.